-A total of 7 major and minor defects are currently open and undergoing investigation and repair.
-Future versions of the program should solve most of these issues.
+A total of 7 major and minor defects are currently open.
+Version 3.0 of the program should solve most of these issues.
 The following defects are open:

 - 1. The program can only print using a PostScript language print driver.
 Attempts to use other print driver languages, for example Printer Control Language (PCL), will result in many pages of output containing seemingly random text characters.
 PostScript print drivers are available for almost all laser printers.
-Contact the printer manufacturer for the latest PostScript print driver, or download it from their website. - 2.
-The program may crash under some conditions when attempting to graph element results.
-The crash may occur before the graph has finished drawing, while moving or resizing the graph, or when closing a graph.
-The crash occurs whenever diversion flow from a diversion element is connected downstream to another element in the basin model.
+Contact the printer manufacturer for the latest PostScript print driver, or download it from their website. - Connecting the diverted flow from a diversion element to another element can cause the program to crash when graphing the results from an element or moving elements in the basin model screen.
 The crash does not occur if the diversion flow is not connected downstream.
 The exact cause of the problem is unknown at this time. - 3.
 Optimization results will be lost if any of the hydrologic elements used in an optimization trial are renamed in the supporting basin model.
 Additional problems will occur if the loss, transform, or baseflow method is changed in a subbasin after it has been added to an optimization trial.
 Generally speaking, the basin model used in an optimization run and trials should not have elements added, renamed, or removed, and the methods selected for the elements should not be changed.
 The exact cause of the problem is unknown at this time.